micro-os-plus/sifive-templates-xpack/README.md

 ## Developer info

-This section is intended for developers who plan to use this pacakge to create projects for SiFive Coreplex.
+This section is intended for developers who plan to use this package to create projects for SiFive Coreplex.

 ### Easy install